Planning storage capacity

 Managing cluster-wide capacity

-Perform high-level audits of your total storage footprint and ensure data is spread evenly across the infrastructure.
+Perform high-level audits of your total storage footprint and ensure data is spread evenly across the infrastructure using the Overview tab.

-- Identify storage imbalances with the Free Space Distribution visualization.
+- Identify storage imbalances with the Free Space Distribution by Host and Mount Point chart.
 If certain nodes have significantly less free space than others, it usually indicates data skew at the database level that requires re-distribution.
 Consider using

 ALTER TABLE ...
-SET DISTRIBUTED BYto choose a column with more unique values. - Differentiate database and system growth by inspecting the different mount points displayed in the the Storage Details table.
-This table helps you determine if storage pressure is caused by database tables (typically in
+SET DISTRIBUTED BYto choose a column with more unique values. - Differentiate database and system growth by inspecting the Storage Details table.
+The Host, Mount Point, Total, Used, Free, and Usage % columns help you determine if storage pressure is caused by database tables (typically in

 /data) or by expanding system logs and temporary files in other partitions.